 The starting point for developing the Advanced Practitioner Professional Development Programme was the research commissioned by the Education and Training Foundation to investigate and understand the role of Advanced Practitioners in Further Education and Training across England.

-This research, by Tyler et al (2017), confirmed the value of the AP role in supporting sustainable, positive changes in teaching, learning and assessment and, therefore, quality improvement at the institutional level.
-It also revealed how cultures of performance management and quality improvement across the sector impact significantly on staff perceptions of the AP role and, consequently, the extent to which APs are empowered within the role and colleagues are willing to engage with the support that is offered.
+This research, by Tyler et al (2017), confirmed the value of the Advanced Practitioner role in supporting sustainable, positive changes in teaching, learning and assessment and, therefore, quality improvement at the institutional level.
+It also revealed how cultures of performance management and quality improvement across the sector impact significantly on staff perceptions of the Advanced Practitioner role and, consequently, the extent to which Advanced Practitioners (APs) are empowered within the role and colleagues are willing to engage with the support that is offered.

 Tyler et al describe three models of performance management and professional development that are commonly seen across the sector, and all three have been clearly visible, throughout this programme.